What is Sports Law? (2020 Update)

 Sponsorships and endorsements can be a very lucrative area for players, sports clubs and sports goods companies.
 It is essential to understand who has the rights to the images, posters, jerseys and other such products sold and distributed by clubs, players and associations.

-For example, in 2012, sports retailer Paul’s Warehouse was found to have infringed golf star Greg Norman’s trademark as a result of unauthorised importation.
+In 2012, Paul’s Warehouse was found to have infringed golf star Greg Norman’s trademark as a result of unauthorised importation.
 Similarly, Wallabies winger Drew Mitchell was in an intellectual property dispute about the unauthorised use of his image.
 These examples highlight the importance of intellectual property to sports clubs and distributors.

-By using LawPath’s easy online application, you can register your trademark in Australia, USA and Europe and protect your brand.
+By using our easy online application, you can register your trademark in Australia, USA and Europe and protect your brand.

 Sports-related injury issues